How to Make Classic Lemon Pie Filling

 Instructions

-- Prepare the Lemon Mixture.
-In a medium saucepan, whisk together 1 cup of granulated sugar, 2 tablespoons of flour, 3 tablespoons of cornstarch, and 1/4 teaspoon of salt.
+- Prepare the lemon mixture.
+In a medium saucepan, whisk together 1 cup of granulated sugar, 2 tablespoons of flour, 3 tablespoons of cornstarch, and ¼ teaspoon of salt.
 Stir in 1 ½ cups of water, the juice, and zest of 2 lemons.
 Cook over medium-high heat, stirring frequently, until the mixture comes to a boil.

-- Thicken the Filling.
+- Thicken the filling.
 After the mixture boils, turn down the heat and let it simmer for 1 minute.
 Keep stirring until the mixture thickens a lot.

-- Temper the Egg Yolks.
+- Temper the egg yolks.
 In a small bowl, whisk 4 beaten egg yolks.
-Gradually whisk in about 1/2 cup of the hot sugar mixture to temper the egg yolks.
+Gradually whisk in about ½ cup of the hot sugar mixture to temper the egg yolks.
 This step prevents the eggs from curdling.

-- Combine and Cook.
+- Combine and cook.
 Pour the tempered egg yolks back into the saucepan.
 Bring the mixture to a gentle boil and continue cooking, stirring constantly, for 2 minutes.
 The filling should be thick and smooth.

-- Finish the Filling.
+- Finish the filling.
 Remove from heat.
 Add 2 tablespoons of butter and keep stirring until it melts completely and mixes into the filling.

-- Cool and Use.
+- Cool and use.
 Let the filling cool a bit before pouring it into your pie crust.
 If you're not using it right away, cover the filling with plastic wrap pressed onto the surface to avoid forming a skin.

 Notes